Watch for Potholes as You Drive

 What damage can potholes cause to my vehicle?

-• Down Under Troubles.
-Striking a pothole can scrape the undercarriage of your vehicle, which houses hoses for fluids and the exhaust system.
-Bottoming out can wreck the suspension, shocks, and struts as well.
+• Undercarriage Damage: Potholes can scrape the undercarriage of your vehicle, potentially damaging critical components like fluid hoses or your exhaust system.
+Bottoming out on a pothole can also harm the suspension, shocks, and struts.

 How can I avoid potholes?